gtiosclub/gtios.club/tutorials/about-me/part3.md

 We specifically don't need to add a top constraint to the button.
 Since we already said *"the image view is 20 pixels above the button"*, it would be redundant to also say *"the button is 20 pixels below the image view"*.

-With these constraints added the the frames updated *(⌘⌥=)*, your View Controller should look something like this:
+With these constraints added and the frames updated *(⌘⌥=)*, your View Controller should look something like this:

 <p align="center"> <img src="../images/about-me/first controller no image.png" align="center" style="max-width:300px"> </p>